Charlotte

 Ashes may also be scattered over uninhabited public land, public waterways, or at sea, as long as Environmental Protection Agency (EPA) regulations and common-sense guidelines are adhered to.

 If you scatter the ashes yourself, the general guidance is to scatter at least 100 yards from any road, trail, body of water, or developed facility.
-It is advisable to wait a little time before scattering, just to be sure about the decision, as it is irreversible.
+It is advisable to wait a little time before scattering to be sure of the decision, as it is irreversible.
 Alternatively, choose to keep a small amount of ashes in a keepsake urn or memento.

 Cremated remains are sterile, organic matter and pose no threat to the environment.
-However, it is wise to ensure you use safe scattering techniques.
+However, it is prudent to use safe scattering techniques.

 You can read more about this in our Ash Scattering section.